 Do leaves turn into dirt?

-Likewise, people ask, how long does it take leaves to turn to dirt?
+Keeping this in view, how long does it take leaves to turn to dirt?

 6 to 12 months

-In this manner, do fallen leaves help soil?
+Considering this, do fallen leaves help soil?

 Good for wildlife, great for gardening From a gardening perspective, fallen leaves offer a double benefit.
 Leaves form a natural mulch that helps suppress weeds and at the same time fertilize the soil as they break down.
 A thick layer of fallen leaves will smother lawn.